use-ink/ink-docs/docs/basics/verification.md

 with the source code and metadata generated when it was built.

-The verification process for WASM-based smart contract languages is more complex then EVM-based languages such as Solidity due to the Rust compiler not providing deterministic builds of contracts.
+The verification process for WASM-based smart contract languages is more complex than EVM-based languages such as Solidity due to the Rust compiler not providing deterministic builds of contracts.

-In order to verify an ink! or any WASM-smart contract the verification process must rebuild the contract in an identical environment to which it was originally built.
+In order to verify an ink! or any Wasm smart contract the verification process must rebuild the contract in an identical environment to which it was originally built.
 For ink! this can be achieved by using a Docker container.